gsam95/gsam95/Kafka/FinalReport.md

 ### **Kafka Setup Description**

 Apache Kafka is a distributed event-streaming platform designed for high-throughput, fault-tolerant, and real-time data processing.
 Setting up Kafka involves several steps to ensure its proper installation, configuration, and functioning.
-Below is a detailed description of the Kafka setup process:
+Below is an overview of the Kafka setup process:

 1. Prerequisites: Java Installation: Kafka requires Java to run